Eva Adams: Biography

-Ms. Adams' duties included overseeing the preparation, design and development of the mint and she supported the mayor with a coin shortage and managed the transition to clad coinage production, as the fourth mint director to come from government service and the second mint director to serve on Capitol Hill.

-Her job allowed her to push the limits of geology's gender equality in a field that is predominantly male dominated.

 Adams was recommended by Senator Bible because of her previous knowledge and experience on precious metals, growing up as the daughter of a gold miner and watching the process of miners processing silver back in Wonder, Nevada.
 She was the second woman to hold the title of Director at the Mint, where she had a significant impact.
 She cleaned up processes and made them more efficient.
 The Mint was able formulate a copper-nickel clad composition for coinage, substituting out the silver which was order by Congress to be removed from coins, since they cost more than the coins in their face value She was instrumental in solving a coin shortage crisis in an economy surging back from a recession at the time, creating a new composition which made coins cheaper to produce.
 During her time there, they added approximately 100 new coin presses, as described in her article on the "Changes in Coinage".
 She was present during The Coinage Act of 1965, which eliminated silver from the American dime and quarter.
 She also helped plan the opening of the current Philadelphia Mint in 1969.
 Once the Mint was operating, Adams resigned.
 This was primarily because President Nixon put pressure on Adams to leave, since he wanted a Republican as the director.

 Following her career at the Mint, Adams was the assistant to the chairman of Mutual of Omaha.
 She did this until 1978.
 During this time, she was also named director of the Medallic Art Company of New York City and served on the American Numismatic Association board of governors from 1971 to 1975.

 Adams died in Reno on August 23, 1991, at the age of 82.
 She served the US mint for eight years, and is said by the funeral home to have died of natural causes.